Genetically modified virus

 A genetically modified virus is a virus that has been altered or generated using biotechnology methods, and remains capable of infection.
 Genetic modification involves the directed insertion, deletion, artificial synthesis or change of nucleotide bases in viral genomes.
-Genetically modified viruses are mostly generated by the insertion of foreign genes intro viral genomes for the purposes of biomedical, agricultural, bio-control, or technological objectives.
+Genetically modified viruses are mostly generated by the insertion of foreign genes into viral genomes for the purposes of biomedical, agricultural, bio-control, or technological objectives.
 The terms genetically modified virus and genetically engineered virus are used synonymously.

 General usage

 Genetically modified viruses are generated through genetic modification, which involves the directed insertion, deletion, artificial synthesis, or change of nucleotide sequences in viral genomes using biotechnological methods.
 While most dsDNA viruses have single monopartite genomes, many RNA viruses have multipartite genomes, it is not necessary for all parts of a viral genome to be genetically modified for the virus to be considered a genetically modified virus.
 Infectious viruses capable of infection that are generated through artificial gene synthesis of all, or part of their genomes (for example based on inferred historical sequences) may also be considered as genetically modified viruses.
 Viruses that are changed solely through the action of spontaneous mutations, recombination or reassortment events (even in experimental settings), are not generally considered to be genetically modified viruses.

 Viruses are generally modified so they can be used as vectors for inserting new genetic information into a host organism or altering its preexisting genetic material.
 This can be achieved in at least three processes :